 – they have worked for TCU at least 12 months and

 – must have worked at least 1,250 hours during the 12 months prior to the start of FMLA leave.

 What types of leave are covered by FMLA?

-You may take medical leave for the following reasons:
+Eligible employees may take leave for one of the following family and medical reasons;

 What types of forms are required to support the FMLA process?

 The FMLA Request Form is used to verify eligibility requirements, gather general information pertaining to the leave and to determine if the reason for the leave falls within the parameters of FMLA’s “Serious Health Condition” criteria.